UndeadZeratul/ThereWillBeBlood/README.md

 Installation
 ===
-This modpack is currently hosted on the Technic Launcher, with plans to bring it to the FTB and AT Launchers in the future.
-For now, go to [the pack's webpage](http://www.technicpack.net/modpack/details/there-will-be-blood.511723) and copy the **Platform URL**.
+This modpack is currently hosted on the Technic Launcher as well as the Feed The Beast Launcher, with plans to bring it to the ATLauncher in the future.
+* For Technic, go to [the pack's webpage](http://www.technicpack.net/modpack/details/there-will-be-blood.511723) and copy the **Platform URL**.
 Open up the Technic Launcher, click on the "Add New Pack" button, and paste the **Platform URL** into the textfield.
 When you're done, select the modpack, and click play!
+* For FTB, go to the **Third Party Packs** tab, and click the **Pack Codes** button.  type in the pack code **TWBB** into the textfield.
+When you're done, select the modpack, and click launch!

 Contributing
 ===